josephRashidMaalouf/DocumentationChatFriend/README.md

 **Responses**

-- `200 OK`: Upload and chunking succeeded.
-- `503 Service Unavailable`: The service is temporarily unavailable or an error occurred.
+- `200 OK`: The data is being processed and stored by the server.
+Might take a few minutes until the job is done, depending on the size of the data

 ---